sjbiaga/kittens/expr-CoflatMap/README.md

 Knowing that `Val(2): Expr[Int]` can always be "inflated" to `Val(Val(2)): Expr[Expr[Int]]`, give a typeclass instance of the `CoflatMap` typeclass for `Expr`.
 [Hint: implement the `coflatten` method.]
-Why is it impossible to give a typeclass instance of the `FlatMap` typeclass for `Expr`?

 Solution
 --------